ContextMapper/contextmapper.github.io/_docs/language-reference/stakeholders.md

 </div>

 ## Visualization: Stakeholder Map
 Once your stakeholders are modelled in CML, you can generate a visual stakeholder map automatically.
-An example:
+Here is an example:

 ![Sample Stakeholder Map (for a new 'same day delivery' feature for an online shop)](./../../img/stakeholder-map-sdd-sample-simple.png)